PeterLu7799/documents/Energy Efficiency Guild.md

 ![](https://developer.apple.com/library/archive/documentation/Performance/Conceptual/EnergyGuide-iOS/Art/2-2_fixed-vs-dynamic-energy-cost_2x.png)

 #### Trading Dynamic Cost for Fixed Cost
 Your app can avoid sporadic work by batching tasks and performing them less frequently.
-For example, instead of performing a series of sequential tasks on the same thread, distribute those same tasks simultaneously across multiple threads, as shown in Figure 2-3.
+For example, instead of performing a series of sequential tasks on the same thread, distribute those same tasks simultaneously across multiple threads, as shown in Figure below.
 Each time the CPU is accessed, memory, caches, buses, and so forth must be powered up.
 By batching activity, components can be powered up once and used over a shorter period of time.

 ![](https://developer.apple.com/library/archive/documentation/Performance/Conceptual/EnergyGuide-iOS/Art/2-3_multi-threading-power_2x.png)